-1/ For the \$50,000 income levels and above, data for 2020 median household incomes for mortgage holders and median house values for the Washington DC, MSA were derived differently than for previous reports.
-See explanation on page 10.
+1/ For the \$50,000 income levels and above, data on 2021 median household incomes for mortgage holders and median house values for the Washington DC, MSA were retrieved from the Census Bureau's ACS 2021.
+A multiplier was then applied to each income based on the relationship of median income to median home value.